Hornstull

 In the Hornstull shopping centre there are a number of artistic elements that contribute to a sense of diversity, colour and a richness of details.
 The seating niches facing Långholmsgatan and the square are patterned, escalator floors and pillars have painted motifs and the landmark building’s facades display larger works of art by Jakob Dahlgren.

-The shopping centre has three distinct zones – each one with a different character.
+Different zones in the shopping centre have been given different characteristics.
 At street level the customer flows are relatively narrow, with open access to the shops to impart the experience of a market or busy bazaar.
 Here the environment is a little darker and crowded, with a range of mainly fashion stores.
 The inner part of the Metro level is designed as a market hall, with light tiled surfaces, high ceilings and a focus on food and drink.